907sjl/referrals_powerbi/README.md

 ### Display Folders for Data Elements
 ![List of display folders](images/display_folders.jpg)
 This report resulted in a large collection of measures with different inclusion criteria that build upon one another.
 They are organized into display folders as are the table attributes.
-The measures are organized by the time frame of the inclusion criteria.
+The measures are organized by the referral priority and the time frame of the inclusion criteria.
+This lines up with the process aims and measures for referral throughput.